velezj/family-rpg-1/march-2021/characters/bo-falthon-sheet.md

 -   sacred oath • phb 85

-`  | oath of the open sea `
+`  | oath of the ancients `

 `  | channel divinity: 1 / short rest • 1 action `

--   oath spells • cr

-you gain oath spells at the paladin levels listed in the oath of the open seas spells table. see the sacred oath class feature for how oath spells work.

--   channel divinity • cr
+-   channel divinity • phb 87

-you gain 2 channel divinity options: {strong}{em}marine layer.{/em}{/strong} as an action you channel the sea, creating a thick cloud of fog that surrounds you and heavily obscures the area for 20 ft. in all directions, following as you move. you and all creatures within 5 ft. of you instead treat this fog as lightly obscured. this fog lasts for 10 minutes, spreads around corners and cannot be dispersed.
-{strong}{em}fury of the tides.{/em}{/strong} as a bonus action, you channel the powerful might of the waves to bolster your attacks for 1 minute. once per turn for the duration, when you hit a creature with weapon attack, you can choose to push the target 10 ft. away from you. if the target is pushed into an obstacle or another creature, they take an additional +2 bludgeoning damage.
+you gain two channel divinity options:

+nature\'s wrath - as an action, you can cause spectral vines to spring up and reach for a creature within 10 ft. of you that you can see. the creature must succeed on a str or dex saving throw (its choice, dc 11) or be restrained. it can repeat the saving throw at the end of each of its turns, freeing itself (the vines disappear) on success.

+turn the faithless - as an action, you present your holy symbol, and each fey or fiend within 30 ft. of you that can hear you must make a wis saving throw (dc 11). on failure, the creature is turned for 1 minute or until it takes damage.

-`  | channel divinity: marine layer: 1 action `
+`  | channel divinity: nature's wrath: 1 action `

-`  | channel divinity: fury of the tides: 1 bonus action`
+`  | channel divinity: turn the faithless: 1 action `

+-   oath spells • phb 87

+you gain oath spells based on your level that are always prepared and don\'t count against your daily number of prepared spells.

 -   ability score improvement • phb 85